 If you think something’s wrong with this picture, that makes two of us.
 But we don’t have to accept these travel industry practices.
-Kahl’s appeals went unanswered until I contacted US Airways on her behalf.
+Kahl’s appeals went unanswered until my advocacy team and I contacted US Airways on her behalf.
 A representative contacted her quickly and processed a claim for a replacement bag.

 Too bad they don’t all end like that.